 You’re probably shopping on your mobile too.
 And if you haven’t given your potential customers the ease of browsing your site on their mobiles, then that’s just sad.
 Everyone’s carrying their phones in their pockets and they need all the sites they browse to function properly on their mobiles as well.

 - Make your website mobile friendly.
 Make it easy for your customers to navigate your site.
 The best thing about Themeparrot templates is that they’re totally mobile-friendly and come with great features that can be used on the mobiles.

-So do you agree that these website need to go right now?
-Do you know any other website elements that need to scrapped?
+So do you agree that these websites need to go right now?
+Do you know any other website elements that need to scrap?
 Tell us!